 There are many ways to learn, including attendance at community education centres and universities, distance learning and internet courses.
-Contact your local council, Careers Wales or university to find out more.
+Contact your local library, Careers Wales or university to find out more.

 Gaining a degree may seem costly, but there are grants and loans available.
 Visit Student Finance Wales to find out what financial help is available.